-We are grateful for many enlightening discussions with Dr. A. Dumitru, Dr. D. Keane, Dr. S. Pratt, and Dr. H.G.
+We are grateful for many enlightening discussions with Dr. A. Dumitru, Dr. U. Heinz, Dr. D. Keane, Dr. S. Pratt, and Dr. H.G.
 Ritter.
 We thank Dr. J. Nagle for the use of the coalescence code.
 This research used resources of the National Energy Research Scientific Computing Center.
-This work has been supported by the U.S. Department of Energy under Contract No. DE-AC03-76SF00098 and W-7405-ENG-36 and the Energy Research Undergraduate Laboratory Fellowship and National Science Foundation.
+This work was supported by the U.S. Department of Energy under Contract Nos.
+DE-AC03-76SF00098 and W-7405-ENG-36 and the National Science Foundation.